tystan/textwrang/README.md

 The location is likely to be `~/Library/Application\ Support/TextWrangler/Scripts`

-Copy and paste your scripts (or those in this repository) to this folder.
+Copy and paste your scripts (or those in this repository with file extension `.scpt`) to this folder.
 TextWrangler should now be aware of your scripts.
 The names of the scripts in the folder should be seen under the Open Scripts Folder option when you click on the Script icon.

 ##### How to make key-bindings